KjellKod/g3log/README.markdown

  and do whatever with it, no strings attached.

 9. Three versions of g2log exist.
-    * This version: g3log : which is made to faciliate easy adding of custom log receivers.
+    * This version: *g3log* : which is made to faciliate easy adding of custom log receivers.
     * [g2log-dev](https://bitbucket.org/KjellKod/g2log-dev): Acting as feature try-out and playground.
-    * [g2log](https://bitbucket.org/KjellKod/g2log): The original.
+    * *[g2log](https://bitbucket.org/KjellKod/g2log)*: The original.
 Simple, easy to modify and with the most OS support.
 Clients use g2log on environments such as OSX/Clang, Ubuntu, CentOS, Windows/mingw, Windows/Visual Studio.

-# TO WRITE
-* Example of how to use G2log
-* Sinks easy to follow examples
+# G3log with sinks
+[Sinks](http://en.wikipedia.org/wiki/Sink_(computing)) are receivers of LOG calls.
+G3log comes with a default sink (the same as G2log uses) that can be used to save log to file.
+A sink can be of *any* class type without restrictions as long as it can either recive a LOG message as a  **std::string** *or* a **g2::LogMessageMover**.
+The **std::string** comes pre-formatted while the **g2::LogMessageMover** contains the raw data for custom handling in your own sink.

 # BUILDING g2log: